Marriage License Info

 - You’ll receive the marriage license on the spot.
 It takes about 45 minutes to 1 hour.

-- A confidential license is another option for a license, but the fee for a confidential license is often higher than for a regular license. and is valid only in the county in which it is purchased.
+- A confidential license is another option for a license, but the fee for a confidential license is often higher than for a regular license.

 - You will not receive anything from the County Clerk’s office automatically after your certificate is mailed in by the officiant.
 You must request and pay for a Certified Copy from the County Clerk’s office you received your license.